romaninsh/terms/frontend/content/blog/data/disjoint-subtypes-in-php.md

 #### Deleting All Object by a User

-We can rely on MySQL constrain to get rid of all the related records, once the object is deleted, so the code to delete all objects belonging to a user:
+We can rely on MySQL constrain to get rid of all the related records and once the object is deleted, so is the code to delete all objects belonging to a user:

 ``` php
 $objects = new Object($db);